mstksg/inCode/copy/entries/advent-shuffle.md

 ```

 which "reads" an `Integer` into a `Finite n`, making sure to wrap it in a
-cyclic way if it is negative or too high.
+cyclic way if it is negative or too high.  `maxBound` also gives us the highest
+index (the highest `Finite n`).

 ```haskell
 ghci> modulo 3 :: Finite 10